-Hate or love them, periods will come knocking on the door into the lives of healthy, fertile women every single month!
-And to worsen the situation, this bleeding is often accompanied by painful cramps.
+Hate or love them, periods will come knocking into the lives of healthy, fertile women every single month!
+And to worsen the situation, the bleeding is often accompanied with painful cramps.

 From my own experience, I’ve figured out the following period tips to cover-up for any possible situation.

 Hack #1: Make the right food choices, especially if you’re prone to PMS

 The symptoms of premenstrual syndrome (PMS) are said to affect more than 90% of menstruating women.
 While I don’t know how true that statistic really is, the struggle is real for many of us!